-Centers for American Indian & Alaska Native Health

-The purpose of this guide is to provide a general overview to assist TIPCAP sites in program operations and administration of the cooperative agreement funding.
+Centers for American Indian & Alaska Native Health colorado school of public health The purpose of this guide is to provide a general overview to assist TIPCAP sites in program operations and administration of the cooperative agreement funding.
 The guide will assist in the implementation of TIPCAP's goals and expectations, and it also documents resources available for tribal injury prevention programs.